dnix/performa/README.md

 <!-- # Performa -->

-**Performa** is an open-source Python library providing composable building blocks and standardized conventions for real estate financial modeling.
+**Performa** is an open-source software library providing composable building blocks and standardized conventions for real estate financial modeling.
 It is designed to be a common protocol for analysts, sponsors, investors, financiers, as well as AI assistants and agentic systems.

 For decades, real estate finance has been powered by spreadsheets and proprietary "black box" software.
 But today, the industry stands at an inflection point.
 The dawn of the AI era demands models that are not just human-readable, but also machine-executable — a "glass box" approach that is transparent, auditable, and extensible.